-From October 2015 to April 2016, the KCC Lung Cancer Network developed recommendations for strategic messages based on health behavior expertise in audience segmentation.
+In 2016, the KCC Lung Cancer Network finalized recommendations for strategic messages based on health behavior expertise in audience segmentation.
 The messages were discussed, refined, and approved during in-person meetings, webinars, and through email exchanges.
-Hashtags and events have been updated in October/November 2017.

 Why use social media?